-Deity or human being, vassal or king, sun god or master craftsman – there are many stories about Lugh in Irish mythology.
+Lugh had many roles in Irish mythology such as a powerful deity, human being, vassal or king, sun god, or master craftsman.
 Like with many pagan religions, it can be difficult to separate oral histories from myths.
 Lugh is certainly considered one of the most powerful of the ancient Celtic gods and goddesses.
 But he may also have been a historical figure who was deified in later years.

 Who Was Lugh?

 Lugh was a very important figure in Irish mythology.
 Considered a master craftsman and a wise king, it is difficult to tell exactly which domains he ruled over.
 According to some sources, he was a sun god.
 Most texts associate him with art and craftsmanship, weaponry, law, and truth.